BetonQuest/betonquest-code-snippets/README.md

 ## Release Notes
 <!-- TODO Add release notes -->

+### 2.2.0
+- The keybind for the conversation snippet has been changed from "shift+space" to "Alt+B".
+- The keybind just works when the file has a .yml suffix.

 ### 2.1.0

 Notify has been marked as an optional option for all objectives.